Grips-Theater: Linie 1

-For years, Linie 1 was the most-played German production and it remains the second-most successful musical after Bertolt Brecht’s Threepenny Opera.
-In 1987, the musical’s author Volker Ludwig was awarded the Mülheimer Dramatikerpreis (English: dramatist award of Mülheim), considered Germany’s leading theatre award.
+For years, Linie 1 was the most-played German production and it remains the second-most successful musical after Bertolt Brecht's Threepenny Opera.
+In 1987, the musical's author Volker Ludwig was awarded the Mülheimer Dramatikerpreis (English: dramatist award of Mülheim), considered Germany's leading theatre award.

 To this day, the musical has been performed at over 150 German-language theatres and adapted by theatres in 15 countries, including Brazil, Canada, Denmark, Finland, Greece, Italy, India, Lithuania, Namibia, the Netherlands, Russia, South Korea, Spain, Sweden and Yemen.
-In Barcelona (“Linea Roja“), Hong Kong (“Island Line“), Kolkata (“Chord Line“), Seoul (“Seoul Linie 1“), Vilnius (“Rule No. 1: It is forbidden to dream of Vilnius”), Windhoek (“Friends 4Eva“) and Aden (“Mak Nazl“), the original play was adapted to the respective cities and retained the original music (expect for Hong Kong).
+In Barcelona ("Linea Roja"), Hong Kong ("Island Line"), Kolkata ("Chord Line"), Seoul ("Seoul Linie 1"), Vilnius ("Rule No. 1: It is forbidden to dream of Vilnius"), Windhoek ("Friends 4Eva") and Aden ("Mak Nazl"), the original play was adapted to the respective cities and retained the original music (expect for Hong Kong).

 In Seoul Line 1, a young Chinese Korean woman from Yanbian comes to Seoul, travelling back and forth between the Seoul Station and the Cheongnyangni 588 red light district.
 The Nazi widows of the original play become widows of former military big shots.
 This Korean version, adapted by Kim Min-ki, became even more successful than the original in Berlin.
 While the GRIPS put on its 1,800th performance of Linie 1 in October 2017, Seoul Line 1 was performed over 4,000 times during the 13 years the musical belonged to the Hakchon Theatre's repertoire.
+After learning about this, members of the GRIPS, translated his song Morning Dew into German, visited South Korea in 2004, and gave it to him as a gift.
+The title is Morgentau.

 In the Namibian version, a German girl arrives in Windhoek searching for a Namibian musician she met while he was playing in Germany.
 She travels all over Namibia with various typical means of transport, such as minibus taxis and a donkey cart.
 The Wilmersdorf widows in this version are widows of former Boers still dreaming of white supremacy in Africa.